Tetrafluoroberyllate: Properties

 In the tetrafluoroberyllates, the tetrahedra can rotate to various degrees.
 At room temperature, they are hindered from moving.
-But as temperature increases, they can rotate around the threefold axis, (ie a line through one fluorine atom and the beryllium atom) with a potential barrier of 12.5 kcal/mol.
+But as temperature increases, they can rotate around the threefold axis, (i.e. a line through one fluorine atom and the beryllium atom) with a potential barrier of 12.5 kcal/mol.
 At higher temperatures, the movement can become isotropic (not limited to rotation on one axis) with a potential barrier of 14.5 kcal/mol.